 The Rowan Williams Cambridge Studentship

-We are delighted to learn that the Cambridge Trust has recently established the Rowan Williams Cambridge Studentship for students who face severe barriers in coming to study at Cambridge.
+The Rowan Williams Cambridge Studentship has been established by the Cambridge Trust for students who face severe barriers in coming to study at Cambridge.

 To be eligible, applicants (undergraduate or graduate) need to: